ucb-stat133/stat133-fall-2017/hws/up01-markdown.md

 Name your `Rmd` file using the following structure: `up01-first-last.Rmd` where "first" and "last" are your first and last names.
 E.g. `up01-gaston-sanchez.Rmd`.

-Please submit the knitted (i.e. compiled) html file to bCourses, and include your GitHub username.
+Please submit your source `.Rmd` file, as well as the knitted (i.e. compiled) html file to bCourses.

+*Note: later (in a week or so) you will have to upload your `.Rmd` file to your github repository (don't worry if you don't know what this means).*